davidbrown-sec/Threat-Hunting/Assistance.md

 ## Executive Summary

 On the workstation gab-intern-vm, during the period of October 1–15, 2025, multiple downloaded “support” executables were executed from user folders, followed by outbound PowerShell commands used to fetch additional tools  ￼.
-The actor then performed reconnaissance — enumerating processes, services, user sessions, clipboard data, and testing outbound network connectivity.
+The actor then performed reconnaissance and enumerating processes, services, user sessions, clipboard data, and testing outbound network connectivity.
 A scheduled task was created to maintain persistence beyond the active session.
 Finally, a user-facing file was left behind to justify the activity, serving as a planted explanation to reduce suspicion.

 ## Timeline of Adversary Activity (gab-intern-vm)